rotarydrone/DetectionLab/README.md

 ### Download Windows Enterprise Trial ISOs

 Optional step if you prefer to have the ISOs local and not download them every time.
-If you do this, be sure to change the ISO paths in the config.json file to the file:/// path of the
+If you do this, be sure to change the ISO paths in the config.json file to the file:/// path of the ISO.

 Run the download script: